flyingfishfuse/pybashy/README.md

 # pybashy

-    - framework for leveraging python to run sets of shell commands for specific tasks.
+	framework for leveraging python to run sets of shell commands for specific tasks.

+Only one set of commands can be at the top level of a file
   - Command Sets are stored as dicts in seperate files and loaded dynamically.
+  - Multiple sets can be placed in thier own unique functions
+  - functions MUST START with "function"
+  - Classes not allowed as implied inheritance isnt working yet

 Basic structure of an extension/script is as thus